ATLAS Offline Software

 ◆ operator new()

-static void* RootUtils::WithRootErrorHandler::operator new ( size_t )
+void * RootUtils::WithRootErrorHandler::operator new ( size_t )

 staticdelete